Become a PMF

 Applying Veterans' Preference During Application and Selection of Finalists Process

-During the PMF application process, applicants will be asked if they can claim veterans' preference and complete an on-line assessment.
-If claiming veterans' preference during the application process, applicants should follow the instructions provided in the announcement for submitting supporting documentation.
+During the PMF application process, applicants will be asked if they can claim veterans' preference and complete an online assessment.
+If claiming veterans' preference during the application process, applicants should follow the instructions provided in the announcement and within the application process for submitting supporting documentation.

-Once the application closes, those applicants who meet our initial on-line assessment cut-off score will be adjudicated.
-The adjudication process includes: (1) checking for completed applications, (2) confirming eligibility, (3) review claims for veterans' preference and determine preference categories, (4) adjust scores if necessary, and (5) factor in agency projections and hiring trends to determine the final number of Finalists.
-For example, if the program determines that it will certify 400 Finalists, then the top 400 scoring eligible applicants will be accepted as Finalists.
-If there are veterans with a service-connected disability of 10% or more who meet the on-line assessment cut-off score and meet all other eligibility requirements, they are moved to the top of the list before Finalists are determined.
+Once the application closes, we will start our adjudication process.
+The adjudication process includes: (1) checking for completed applications, (2) confirming eligibility, (3) review claims for veterans' preference and determine preference categories, (4) adjust assessment scores if necessary, and (5) factor in agency projections and hiring trends to determine the final number of Finalists.
+For example, if 400 Finalists are authorized, then the eligible applicants ranked in the top 400 will be selected as Finalists.
+If there are veterans with a service-connected disability of 10% or more who meet all eligibility requirements and score sufficiently, they are moved to the top of the list before Finalists are determined.
 Those Finalists favorably adjudicated for veterans' preference are identified by their preference category in the PMF TMS (Talent Management System) for registered agency users to view and apply when recruiting Finalists for PMF appointments (see the section below for further information).

 The PMF Program does not accept late applications from veterans.
 Late applications for veterans only apply when filling positions in the competitive service.
 The PMF Program operates under the excepted service.
 Applicants can only submit one application.